 You can use a beanbag to stabilize your camera phone in uneven places.
 Make sure that you do not block the lens or lenses of your smartphone.
-A good quality and kind of fancy beanbag is the The Pod Camera Platform.
-It is a very durable, universal, beanbag as well as compact, only 5.1 x 5.1 x 2 inches.
+Good quality and kind of fancy beanbag is The Pod Camera Platform.
+It is a very durable, universal beanbag and compact, only 5.1 x 5.1 x 2 inches.
 De Pod comes in an all-black variation as well.

-You can utilize the beanbag on a fence post, the ground, a rock, or any reasonably dry spot you find while taking images.
+While taking images, you can utilize the beanbag on a fence post, the ground, a rock, or any reasonably dry spot you find.
 You can make your beanbag or buy one online.
 If you are ready for a little DIY project, make sure you choose a waterproof fabric for outdoor use.
 You can find the latest prices here.

 3. Human Tripod

 The cheapest way to create a tripod is by using your own body.
 We call it the Human Tripod.
 Take your phone in one hand, let it rest on your thump, and do not cover the lenses of your phone.
 Put your elbow of this arm on your side to steady the phone.
 You can further steady this arm with your other hand by holding your elbow.
 You will need a remote shutter to take pictures this way.
 Keep your legs shoulder-width apart, breathe in and out, and take the shot.